maniospas/Blombly/docs/basics/blocks.md

 </pre>

-Blombly mixes positional arguments and code execution by separating the two with double doubledots (`::`) inside the call parenthesis.
+Blombly mixes positional arguments and code execution by separating the two with double colons (`::`) inside the call parenthesis.
 These also require whitespaces before and after.
 Positional arguments are created first from the calling scope, so further argument generation can modify them.